 The area is surrounded by shrubbery with a pathway leading to the centre, where a “bee house” is situated.
 This is an 18”x11” box, filled with blocks of wood, logs, stems and cones, all drilled with holes.
 Solitary bees lay their eggs in the tunnels or holes, and then seal the entrance.
 On a warm day many small bees can be seen going in and out of the tunnels.

 Township of Selwyn.
-This year we are so pleased to receive substantial donations from merchants and the local Chamber of Commerce to help pay for these.
+Over the last few years we have been pleased to receive substantial donations from merchants and the local Chamber of Commerce to help pay for beautifying the village.